adaptive-intelligent-robotics/AIRL_ENV/README.md

 The tensorflow version extends the base version with:
 - [Tensorflow](https://www.tensorflow.org/), compiled from source with cuda 10 and ready to link with sferes2.

-The pytorch version extends the base version with:
+The torch version extends the base version with:
-- [Pytorch](https://pytorch.org/), compiled from source with cuda 10 and ready to link with sferes2.
+- [Torch](https://pytorch.org/), compiled from source with cuda 10 and ready to link with sferes2.

-The bare version is a minimal version with no packages installed to avoid unnecessarily large image files when using neither Sferes2, Dart or Tensorflow/PyTorch.
+The bare version is a minimal version with no packages installed to avoid unnecessarily large image files when using neither Sferes2, Dart or Tensorflow/Torch.